sedatbsr/woocommerce-paypal-payments/tests/qa/README.md

 2. Delete `@inpsyde/playwright-utils` from `/node_modules`.

-3. In the root of the monorepo run following command:
+3. In the root of the project (which is __qa__ in this case) run following command:

 	```bash
 	git clone https://github.com/inpsyde/playwright-utils.git
 	```

-	[`@inpsyde/playwright-utils`](https://github.com/inpsyde/playwright-utils) repository should be cloned as `playwright-utils` right inside the root directory of monorepo.
+	[`@inpsyde/playwright-utils`](https://github.com/inpsyde/playwright-utils) repository should be cloned as `playwright-utils` right inside the root directory of project.

 4. Restart VSCode editor.
 This will create `playwright-utils` instance in the source control tab of VSCode editor.